 Worse news, only 11% of employees and 7% of employers surveyed in Bank of America’s 2019 Workplace Benefits Report could correctly identify the basic attributes of an HSA.

-Experts say the main reasons so many employees still aren’t opening HSA accounts or making larger contributions is that they don’t know enough about the benefits.
+Experts say the main reason so many employees still aren’t opening HSA accounts or making larger contributions is that they don’t know enough about the benefits.
 Only half of all Americans consider themselves knowledgeable about HSAs, according to a joint report from the LIMRA Secure Retirement Institute and the Insured Retirement Institute, and 40% have the mistaken belief that HSAs are “use-it-or-lose-it,” a myth many experts consider troubling.

 It’s little wonder The Motley Fool has called HSAs “the best retirement account you don’t know about.”